iamjustzero/osint-resource/README.md

 ## Contributing
 If you have suggestions for how this project could be improved, or you wanna add something.
 Pull requests are welcome.

-### Note
-This repository still on development, ill update soon.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)